Town Lake (TX) Chapter History

 Geraldine J. Tucker served as the tenth president beginning her second term in May 2012; her goal was to expand the chapter’s outreach to develop programs to meet community needs, increase visibility and fundraising targets.
 The focus was on health-related programs, including women’s health, obesity in children, and STEM.

 Wendolyn Washington served as our eleventh president in May 2014.
 Her theme was “Serving through Friendship – Taking it to 2.0”.
-After serving for a year and demonstrating leadership in excellence as exemplified by Town Lake being awarded 1st place Services To Youth (STY) Western Area winner for our STEM initiative with Norman Elementary; Wendolyn was selected to serve as the Western Area Services to Youth Chair.
+After serving for a year and demonstrating leadership in excellence as exemplified by Town Lake being awarded 1st place Services To Youth (STY) Western Area winner for our STEM initiative with Norman Elementary; Wendolyn was selected to serve as the Western Area Services to Youth Chair, ending her term as President.

-Veronica Jordan-Matlock serves as our thirteenth President and her vision is to celebrate the third tenant of our Core Values – Legacy – while embracing all of our Core Values.
+Veronica Jordan-Matlock serves as our thirteenth President beginning her term in May 2020 and her vision is to celebrate the third tenant of our Core Values – Legacy – while embracing all of our Core Values.